uiceds/cee-492-term-project-fall-2022-team-online/manuscript.md

 Predictive Model using Neural Network.
 (1) Training Data (2) Testing Data ](https://raw.githubusercontent.com/uiceds/cee-492-term-project-fall-2022-team-online/main/reference/4-Neural Networks/NeuralNetwork.png "Neural Network without Normalization"){#fig:NNV width="500px"}

 Figure @fig:NNV shows the results of the preliminary Neural Network model without normalization against the training and testing data.
-The RMSE values observed consistently ranged between 7 MPa and 9 MPa.
-There is sign of overfitting, as the RMSE of the training was consistently less than the testing data accross multiple runs.
+The rmse values observed consistently ranged between 7 MPa and 9 MPa.
+There is sign of overfitting, as the rmse of the training was consistently less than the testing data accross multiple runs.

 ![
 Predictive Model using Neural Network.
 (1) Training Data (2) Testing Data ](https://raw.githubusercontent.com/uiceds/cee-492-term-project-fall-2022-team-online/main/reference/4-Neural Networks/NeuralNetworkNorm.png "Neural Network with Normalization"){#fig:NNVNORM width="500px"}

 Figure @fig:NNVNORM shows the results of the preliminary Neural Network model with normalization against the training and testing data.
-We observe larger RMSE values than when running the model without normalization.
-The RMSE values ranged consistently between 9 MPa and 11MPa.
+We observe larger rmse values than when running the model without normalization.
+The rmse values ranged consistently between 9 MPa and 11MPa.
 Different activation functions could be tried to optimize the model with normalization, and the number of nodes/layers increased.
 A relu activation was applied for this model, and there might be better choices for the normalized data.

 ![
 Predictive Neural Network model without normalization using the validation Data.
 ](https://raw.githubusercontent.com/uiceds/cee-492-term-project-fall-2022-team-online/main/reference/4-Neural Networks/NNVal.png "NNVal"){#fig:NNVal width="250px"}

 Figure @fig:NNVal shows the performance of the Neural Network model without normalization using the validation data as the input.
-The RMSE value obtained is 7.24.
+The rmse value obtained is 7.24.

 ![
 Predictive Neural Network model with normalization using the validation Data.
 ](https://raw.githubusercontent.com/uiceds/cee-492-term-project-fall-2022-team-online/main/reference/4-Neural Networks/NNValNorm.png "NNVal"){#fig:NNValNorm width="250px"}

 Figure @fig:NNValNorm shows the performance of the Neural Network model with normalization using the validation data as the input.
-The RMSE value obtained is 9.83.
+The rmse value obtained is 9.83.

 <div style="page-break-after: always;"></div>